DETAILED ACTION

 Regarding claim 16,

-Xiong teaches a terminal comprising (Xiong, in general, see fig. 5 and/or fig. 6, along with fig. 14-15, note that fig. 5 is for an UE and fig. 6 is for a BS):
+Xiong teaches a terminal comprising (Xiong, in general, see fig. 5 and/or fig. 6, along with fig. 14-15, note that fig. 5 is for UE and fig. 6 is for BS):

-a receiver that receives, via higher layer signaling, configuration information regarding a Sounding Reference Signal (SRS) transmission (Xiong, see at least para.
+a receiver that receives, via higher layer signaling, configuration information regarding a Sounding Reference Signal (SRS) transmission, and receives downlink control information (DCI) indicating an SRS resource (Xiong, see at least para.
 91 along with para.
-131-133, “…In some embodiments, the UE 102 may determine, based on the DCI or RRC signalling or a combination thereof, a division of the PRBs in the one or more symbols of the control region to include: first PRBs for NR PUCCH transmission(s), and second PRBs for sounding reference signal (SRS) transmission(s).
+131-134, “…In some embodiments, the UE 102 may determine, based on the DCI or RRC signalling or a combination thereof, a division of the PRBs in the one or more symbols of the control region to include: first PRBs for NR PUCCH transmission(s), and second PRBs for sounding reference signal (SRS) transmission(s).
 The UE 102 may transmit an SRS in the control region in at least one of the second PRBs…”);

 and

-Xiong does not specifically teach specific resource elements (REs) mapped within a Resource Block (RB) [used for the partial frequency sounding].
+Xiong does not specifically teach (a) DCI including an SRS request field indicating an SRS resource, and (b) specific resource elements (REs) mapped within a Resource Block (RB) [used for the partial frequency sounding].

-Therefore, it would have been obvious, before the effective filing date of the claimed invention, to a person having ordinary skill in the art to incorporate CHOI into Xiong for providing flexibilities and efficiency for resource allocations.
+Therefore, it would have been obvious, before the effective filing date of the claimed invention, to a person having ordinary skill in the art to incorporate CHOI into Xiong to support UEs having different sounding BWs, there is a need for a method of allocating UEs to different resource areas, and orthogonality is supported between UEs that perform simultaneous transmissions by allowing IFDMA comb structures to have different sounding BWs, for minimizing the degradation of channel estimation performance (para.
+94).

 Regarding claim 18, this claim is rejected for the same reasoning as claim 16 except this claim is in method claim format.